appium/appium/docs/en/drivers/ios-uiautomation.md

-The UIAutomation driver supports a number of standard [Appium capabilities](/docs/en/writing-running-appium/caps.md), but has an additional set of capabilities that work for this driver only (see the "iOS" section of the aforementioned doc).
+The UIAutomation driver supports a number of standard [Appium capabilities](/docs/en/writing-running-appium/caps.md), but has an additional set of capabilities that work for this driver only (see the [iOS section](/docs/en/writing-running-appium/caps.md#ios-only) of the aforementioned doc).

 To automate Safari instead of your own application, leave the `app` capability empty and instead set the `browserName` capability to `Safari`.